Stubborn-z/MMR-FEK/README.md

 ## Data Preparation
-We conduct experiments on two real-world public biomedical datasets for MED, which are MedMentions and BC5CDR.
-You can download the MedMentions dataset [[here](https://github.com/chanzuckerberg/MedMentions)]and BC5CDR dataset [[here](http://www.biocreative.org/tasks/biocreative-v/track-3-cdr/)], then unpack it in the data folder.
+(1) We conduct experiments on two real-world public biomedical datasets for MED, which are MedMentions and BC5CDR.
+You can download the original MedMentions dataset [[here](https://github.com/chanzuckerberg/MedMentions)]and BC5CDR dataset [[here](http://www.biocreative.org/tasks/biocreative-v/track-3-cdr/)], then unpack it in the data folder.
 ## Download BioBERT model
 Download the BioBERT v1.1 model and place is under the root directory ./biobert.
 ## Train the MED Model on the Dataset